vedp2003/HuffmanCoding/README.md

 ---

 ## Conclusion
-The Huffman Coding Project was an exciting and educational experience that provided insights into compression techniques, tree data structures, and file handling in Java.
+The Huffman Coding Project was an exciting experience that provided insights into compression techniques, tree data structures, and file handling in Java.
 By implementing Huffman Coding, I gained a deeper understanding of efficient algorithms and their real-world applications.
 This project showcased the importance of balancing theoretical knowledge with practical problem-solving to create meaningful software solutions.